 According to the University of California, raccoons eat plants and animals.
 They like all kinds of fruits, berries, nuts, acorns, corn and other grains.
 Animals that they feed on include:

 In cities and suburban areas, they dig for grubs and larval insects, eat vegetables and fruit grown in backyards, root through compost piles, steal picnic and pet food left outdoors and turn over garbage cans in search of food.

+Is there a way to keep raccoons out of the garden?
 Wegmans Nursery suggests controlling raccoons by ridding your lawn of the insect larvae they dig for.
 Microscopic roundworms called beneficial nematodes can be introduced to the soil to kill the grubs raccoons feed on.
 Though they will return looking for the food they formerly found, eventually they will give up.
 Beneficial nematodes are effective up to two years.
 Other solutions include screening spaces beneath outbuildings, capping chimneys, removing brush, placing tightly covered trash cans in racks, removing fallen fruit and nuts, installing an electric fence or hiring a professional wildlife control operator.

 About the Author

 Cathryn Whitehead graduated from the University of Michigan in 1987.
 She has published numerous articles for various websites.
 Her poems have been published in several anthologies and on Poetry.com.
 Whitehead has done extensive research on health conditions and has a background in education, household management, music and child development.